JoshSinyor/JoshSinyor.github.io/_posts/2021-08-12-mapping-keyboards-to-osx-part-one.md

 ![Karabiner Elements Function Keys](/images/2021-08-12/karabiner_elements_03.png)

-You can see that I haven't reassigned the F5 key.
+I also remapped the otherwise-useless `Application` key to the `Fn` key.
+You can also see that I haven't reassigned the F5 key.
 We'll return to this key in Part 3 of this series.

 ---